MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

 <!-- ====================================================================== -->
 ## Reporting a selected command menu item to WebView2

-When the user selects a WebView2 context menu command, the host app can optionally report that selection to WebView2 for WebView2 handling the command, rather than your host app handling the menu item.
+When the user selects a WebView2 context menu command (a default menu item that's in a custom context menu), the host app can optionally report that selection to WebView2 so that WebView2 will invoke the command.

 # [C#](#tab/csharp)